demmonico/docker-manager/README.md

 |-- local.yml           [GIT IGNORED] contains settings of current instance of the DM
 |-- local-example.yml   contains example of settings of the DM

+demo/                           contains test projects and docker/docker-compose configs and data files
+|-- advanced-project/           contains test example of advanced project usage
+|   |-- ...                     see "main" folder structure for details
+|-- simple-project/             contains test example of simple project usage
+|   |-- ...                     see "main" folder structure for details

 images/             contains docker images which further will be used at the projects
 |-- some_image/     [GIT IGNORED]
 |-- ...